hysamah/ES_project2/README.md

 ## Project Idea

 Our project aims at utilizing hand gestures for control.
 We will be controlling a car kit (Dagu 4WD) using a glove that has sensors and an embedded MCU.
 We use a mixture of flex sensors and an Inertial measurement unit (IMU) inside the glove to determine the hand movement.
 We use the STM32 Nucleo board to interact with the sensors.
-Moreover, it communitcates the desired car movements to another Nucleo-32 board in the Dagu kit using a bluetooth module via UART.
+Moreover, it communicates  the desired car movements to another Nucleo-32 board in the Dagu kit using a bluetooth module via UART.
 The on-ground Nucleo-32 will signal the Pololu motor controller to move the Dagu in the correct direction.

 We plan to implement 5 gestures:
 -  open palm for stopping/braking